Iron out-of Balance in Children

 Detection of Iron-Out-of-Balance™ Lab tests:

-Compared to adults, infants and newborns have very high iron levels.
-These should not be mistaken for iron overload.
-A pediatrician can take blood and confirm if your child has too little iron or too much.
-Among the first tests the doctor may order to measure iron include serum iron, TIBC, serum ferritin and a Complete Blood Count (CBC).
+A pediatrician can take blood and confirm if your child has a possible iron imbalance.
+Generally a Complete Blood Count (CBC) is the first step, especially for very young children.
+This blood sample can be obtained by pipette and finger stick.
 CHr (hemoglobin reticulocyte content) is another helpful test for young children because this test can confirm iron deficiency in its very early stages.

-How they are fed, or choose to eat Breastfeeding is the very best source of iron for infants.
-At six months of age meat and vegetables can be introduced, but breast milk should be continued.
-When the child develops teeth, the breast feeding can be limited or replaced with soy-based milks.
-Cow’s milk should not be given to a child who is two years old or younger.
-Their intestines are not mature enough to handle cow’s milk; bleeding can occur and anemia develop.
+Mother’s milk is the best source of iron for infants, but not all mom’s can nurse their children.
+When the child develops teeth, the breast feeding can be limited or replaced with formulas that are low in iron.
+Cow’s milk should not be given to a child who is younger than two.
+Their intestines are not mature enough to handle cow’s milk; bleeding can occur and iron deficiency and anemia can develop.

 - Neonatal Hemochromatosis

 - Hemoglobin diseases (sickle cell, thalassemia, aplastic and hypoplastic anemias)

 Explore life-saving resources